 - Cluster running Qumulo Core version 2.14.5 or higher

-- Command line (CLI) tools installed via API & Tools tab
+- Command line (CLI) tools installed using the API & Tools tab

-- Hidden: the .snapshot directory will not appear in directory listings, but will still be accessible by name.
+.snapshotdirectory does not appear in directory listings, but is accessible by name.

-- Disabled: the .snapshot directories will not be accessible and snapshots will only be available via special services (e.g. the Restore Previous Versions dialog on Windows).
-SMB clients will be unable to either list or access the .snapshot directory.
+.snapshotdirectories are not accessible and snapshots are only available through special services (such as, the Restore Previous Versions dialog on Windows).
+SMB clients are unable to either list or access the

 To configure, use the following command and include your mode of choice with the snapshot directory mode attribute.

 To check the current snapshot directory mode on your cluster, run the following command:

 NOTE: Reading snapshots applies to NFSv3 only.
 NFSv4.1 does not support reading snapshots.